Home Spices What Is Anardana?

 What Is Anardana?

 Anardana is a spice used in Indian cooking to give a sour-sweet taste to dishes.
-It is made from the dried seeds of pomegranate fruit (Punica granatum).
+It is made from the dried seeds of the pomegranate fruit (Punica granatum).
 The seeds are dried along with the pulp, either by sun-drying or other means of dehydration.
 They are then ground or sold in whole form.
-The sweet astringency of the dried seeds and flesh makes them a popular acidulant for Indian dishes, and they are an alternative to mango powder or amchur, which does not have the advantage of also giving some sweetness.
+The sweet astringency of the dried seeds and flesh makes them a popular acidulant for Indian dishes.
+Anardana is an alternative to mango powder or amchur.
+Unlike Amchur, it has the advantage of imparting some sweetness.
 Tamarind is used for similar purposes.

-The most prized pomegranate for making anardana is a variety called Daru which grows wild ni the lower Himalayas.
-Other regions for pomegranate for anadarna are the hills of Jammu, some parts of Chama, Kangra, and the Himachal, Pradesh, and Punjab districts.
+The most prized pomegranate for making anardana is a variety called Daru, which grows wild in the lower Himalayas.
+Other regions for pomegranate for anadarna are the hills of Jammu, some parts of Chama, Kangra, Himachal Pradesh, and the Punjab districts.

 The fruits are picked around mid-October, the seeds and pulp are separated by hand, and allowed to dry for 10 to 15 days, turning a reddish-brown.